Skip to main content

 PlanAverage PriceCommon Features Included

-Free$0Employee database, basic reporting, time tracking
+Free$0Employee database, and basic reporting

-EnterpriseCustom pricingCustomizable solutions, advanced analytics, API integrations
+EnterpriseCustom pricingCustomizable HRIS solutions, advanced analytics, and API integrations

-Sometimes software vendors only provide pricing details upon request due to the modular nature of their system.
+Sometimes HRIS vendors only provide pricing details upon request due to the modular nature of their system.
 However, you can often still get a clear understanding of their different plan levels and the features they include by visiting their websites.

 If cost is your biggest factor, this article digs into the costs of HR software and how you can decide what's best for your company.